shervinea/cheatsheet-translation/es/cheatsheet-machine-learning-tips-and-tricks.md

 **3. In a context of a binary classification, here are the main metrics that are important to track in order to assess the performance of the model.**

-&#10230; En el contexto de una clasificacion binaría, estas son las principales métricas que se tienen que seguir para evaluar el desempeño del modelo
+&#10230; En el contexto de una clasificación binaría, estas son las principales métricas que se tienen que seguir para evaluar el rendimiento del modelo

 <br>

 **4. Confusion matrix ― The confusion matrix is used to have a more complete picture when assessing the performance of a model.
 It is defined as follows:**

-&#10230; Matriz de confusión ― La matriz de confusión es usada para tener un mejor panorama cuandpo se evalua el desempeño del modelo.
+&#10230; Matriz de confusión ― La matriz de confusión es usada para tener un mejor panorama cuando se evalua el rendimiento del modelo.
 Se define como:

 <br>

 **5. [Predicted class, Actual class]**

-&#10230; [Clase predecida, Clase Real]
+&#10230; [Clase Predicha, Clase Real]

 <br>

 **6. Main metrics ― The following metrics are commonly used to assess the performance of classification models:**

-&#10230; Métricas principales ― Las siguientes métricas son comumente usadas para evaluar el desempeño de modelos clasificatorios
+&#10230; Métricas principales ― Las siguientes métricas son comúnmente usadas para evaluar el desempeño de modelos clasificatorios

 <br>